superion31/CVDs_predictor/README.md

 - Support Vector Machine
 #### Tuning hyperparameters, best classifier is used to build a simple web-app where the user can insert some personal information and get the predicted result.

 #### Note: Report was set in the form of Jupyter Notebook.
-Since github does not render plotly figures, I recommend to use the following link that leads to the nbviewer preview
+Since github does not render plotly figures, I recommend reading it via the following link that leads to the nbviewer preview https://nbviewer.org/github/superion30/ML_project/blob/main/report.ipynb